tebl/BulkyModem/documentation/getting_started_msdos.md

 > connect

 At this point, both ends should be communicating as 9600 baud.
 Both the modem and computer should be able to talk at even faster rates than that, but it's a place to start.

+## 2.1.2> Terminal type
+Kermit is a powerful package, but it wasn't created with BBSes in mind - instead it was intended to replace hardware terminals such as the VT102 and so on.
+Generally the way you would interface with mainframes.
+That doesn't mean that it doesn't work, it just means that it might not be running in a mode that'd be able to display BBS graphics the way it was intended.
+While this certainly would vary depending on the places that you tell the modem to connect to, but the one that I've had the most luck with is named *ANSI*.
+You can switch to it while in command mode.

+> set term type ansi